Lux-AI-Challenge/Lux-Design-S1/README.md

 The Lux AI Challenge is a competition where competitors design agents to tackle a multi-variable optimization, resource gathering, and allocation problem in a 1v1 scenario against other competitors.
 In addition to optimization, successful agents must be capable of analyzing their opponents and developing appropriate policies to get the upper hand.

-Thanks to our sponsors [QuantCo](https://quantco.com/), [J Ventures](http://www.thejiangmen.com/), and qAImera, we have a $10,000 prize pool along with many other non-monetary prizes this year!
+Thanks to our sponsors [QuantCo](https://quantco.com/), [J Ventures](http://www.thejiangmen.com/), and [QAImera](https://qaimera.com), we have a $10,000 prize pool along with many other non-monetary prizes this year!
 For more information see https://www.lux-ai.org/sponsors-2021

 Make sure to join our community discord at https://discord.gg/aWJt3UAcgn to chat, strategize, and learn with other competitors!
 We will be posting announcements on the Kaggle Forums and on the discord.